Thermal Hall conductivity near field-suppressed magnetic order in a Kitaev-Heisenberg model

 We now turn on the competing Heisenberg AFM interaction $J.$ At $h=0,$ the Kitaev spin liquid phase is known to survive up to $J/K \approx 0.1$ \cite{JackeliKitaevHeisenberg,dynamics_gohlke}, beyond which a stripy SDW phase appears.
 The $(111)$ Zeeman field competes with both topological and magnetic order \cite{trebst_PhysRevB.83.245104}, and at large values yields a trivial polarized phase.
 Recent field-theoretical phenomenology \cite{QCD3_chernPhysRevResearch.2.013072} as well as thermal Hall measurements of $\alpha$-RuCl$_3$ support the view that ITO re-emerges upon field-suppression of SDW order.
 However other experimental \cite{czajka2021oscillations} and theoretical studies based on spin wave treatments \cite{mcclarty2018topological,koyama2021field} disagree, and even the robustness of the reported half-quantization in this regime has been questioned.
-Before examining $\kappa_{xy}/T,$ which depends on the excitations in the model, we first checked if the ground state state shows re-emerged ITO by calculating $\gamma(h)$ for different values of $J/K$ (see S.M.).
-For the magnetically ordered phase, $J/K > 0.1,$ we found that there is indeed a small partial revival of $\gamma(h)$ from very small values to near $\gamma(h)$ associated with the the pure Kitaev model - this happens for fields $h\sim J/3.$ However the revival never takes $\gamma$ anywhere near the value $\ln(2)$ associated with ITO (see S.M.).
-In the discussion below we focus our attention in the vicinity of the fields where this partial revival of ITO takes place, since $\kappa_{xy}/T$ also peaks here.
+Before examining $\kappa_{xy}/T,$ which depends on the excitations in the model, we first checked if the ground state state shows re-emerged ITO by calculating $\gamma(h)$ for different values of $J/K$ (see inset \ref{fig:J-K} and appendix for more details.).
+For the magnetically ordered phase, $J/K > 0.1,$ we found that $\gamma(h)$ is small at all fields, with a tiny revival near $h\sim J/3$ corresponding to field suppressed magnetic order.
+In the discussion below we focus our attention in the vicinity in this field regime since $\kappa_{xy}/T$ also peaks here.